chrisparnin/skycode/db/mysql/README.md

 ansible-playbook -i inventory mysql.yml
 ```

-[This playbook](mysql-tables.yml) will create a new database and create tables as defined by this [sql file](templates/example-schema.sql).
+[This playbook](mysql-tables.yml) will create a new database and create tables as defined by this [sql file](templates/example-schema.sql) on an existing mysql server.
 It is also possible to restore a full db dump compressed as gzip/bzip2.

 ```
 ansible-playbook -i inventory mysql-tables.yml